Betty Kyallo: Personal life

 She has one daughter by the name Ivanna with her ex-husband Dennis Okari.

 In 2020 when the COVID-19 pandemic hit, Kyallo together with her sister and players of Nairobi City Stars were involved in a charity mission organised by the Jonathan Jackson Foundation (JJF).They gave out food and other necessities to families in need at Kibera.

-Betty Kyalo married Internet personality Dennis Okari on October 2, 2015 in a private events-only ceremony held in karenHowever, the couple divorced six months later.
+Betty Kyalo married Internet personality Dennis Okari on October 2, 2015 in a private events-only ceremony held in Karen.
+However, the couple divorced six months later.

-Betty Kyalo has had controversial relationships over the years.In 2017, she was rumored to be dating the then governor for Mombasa county Ali Hassan Joho.
+Betty Kyalo has faced several high-profile controversies over the years.
+In 2017, she was rumored to be dating former Mombasa Governor Ali Hassan Joho.
 However the two would break up and Betty would discuss their relationship later on.
+In 2023, Kyallo trended on social media due to rumors of a leaked private video.
+She addressed the claims by stating she would not respond to anything that cost her "peace of mind".

+In April 2026, Betty gave birth to a second daughter.